Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

-All our algorithms for estimators (a)--(c) above are implemented in Python.
+All our algorithms for estimators (a)--(c) are implemented in Python.
 We use cubic B-splines with~$10$ knots for the main effects.
-For the interaction effects, we use tensor spline bases of degree~$3$ with 5 knots in each coordinate, leading to a total of $5 \times 5=25$ knots.
+For the interaction effects, we use tensor spline bases of degree~$3$ with 5 knots in each coordinate, leading to a total of $5 \times 5=25$ knots\footnote{We study the effect of number of knots on out-of-sample generalization on synthetic data (see the Supplement \citep{supplement}).}.
 Because the problem at hand has~$295$ covariates and $43,365$ possible pairwise interactions, we need to be careful with implementation aspects while generating spline-transformed representations for all the interaction effects, which can be memory intensive.

-For method (b), i.e., estimator~\eqref{eq: GAM with interactions L0}, we set $\alpha=1$, so that both the main and the interaction effects have the same $\ell_0$-penalty parameter.
-We note, however, that the strong hierarchy constraint in~\eqref{eq: GAM with interactions L0 with hierarchy} implicitly gives higher priority to the main effects as compared to the interaction effects.
-For estimator (c), i.e., Problem~\eqref{eq: GAM with interactions L0 with hierarchy}, we fix the smoothing parameter~$\lambda_1$ to the optimal value available from (b), to reduce tuning. $\tau$ is chosen based on validation tuning.
+For \modelaname~and \modelbname~we perform a tuning procedure with warm-starts over a 2D grid of parameters ($\lambda_1$, $\lambda_2$) -- for details, see Section S1.4.3 of the Supplement \citep{supplement}.
+For both \modelbname~and \modelcname, we set $\alpha=1$ so that the main and the interaction effects have the same $\ell_0$-penalty parameter.
+For \modelcname, we fix the smoothing parameter~$\lambda_1$ to the optimal value available from \modelbname.
+Parameter~$\lambda_2$ (as well as parameter~$\tau$ defined in Section S3 of the Supplement \citep{supplement}) is chosen based on validation tuning.
+For all our methods (\modelaname, \modelbname, \modelcname), we cap the number of tuning-parameter values at 1000.